 Nonprofit marketing [noun]

 This definition is more than just words on paper.
-It can change how your organization thinks, works, and makes an impact in the world.
+It can change how your nonprofit organization thinks, conducts its marketing activities, and makes an impact in the world.
 Here’s how.

 The new definition can help you feel more comfortable discussing the value of nonprofit marketing.